Goldengregg/hello-world2/README.md

 # hello-world2
 My first repository
-Hey guys, i'm an intern in a startup called Carfully it's a intermediary that permits people to hire and rent their car I have to learn Growth Hacking so as any intern i put my ass on github looking for js code to scrap marketplace And other stuff like that
+Hey guys, i'm an intern in a startup called Carfully it's a web platform that allows people to rent their car or the ones of other people, to make extra cash for themselves and their families.